kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0300 Rules of conduct in dot proceedings under this chapter.md

 \(1\) A “substantive communication” is any written or oral communication relevant to the merits of the proceeding.

-\(2\) The “DOT decisionmaker” is defined in [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.2   Definitions.|14 CFR 302.2]] and 302.18.
+\(2\) The “DOT decisionmaker” is defined in 14 CFR 302.2 and 302.18.

 \(3\) A “concerned DOT employee” is a DOT employee who is or may reasonably be expected to be directly involved in a decision which is subject to a public proceeding.

 \(4\) A “public proceeding” is one of the following:

-\(i\) A hearing proceeding (*i.e.*, proceeding conducted on-the record after notice and opportunity for an oral evidentiary hearing as provided in §§302.17-302.38)
+\(i\) A hearing proceeding (*i.e.*, proceeding conducted on-the record after notice and opportunity for an oral evidentiary hearing as provided in §[[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.17   Administrative law judges.|§302.17]]-302.38)

 \(ii\) A rulemaking proceeding involving a hearing as described in paragraph (b)(4)(i) of this section or an exemption proceeding covered by this chapter.
 (Other rulemaking proceedings are covered by the ex parte communication policies of DOT Order 2100.6 and 49 CFR 5.19.)